michael-lorenzo/pypi-dependency-graph/README.md

 TL;DR `stars.csv` contains the "Top 1000"[^1] PyPI packages and their GitHub stars[^2].

-I used the [PyPI APIs](https://warehouse.pypa.io/api-reference/) to scrape a dependency graph.
+Use the [PyPI APIs](https://warehouse.pypa.io/api-reference/) to generate a dependency graph.

 Load graph:
 ```python